zachholcomb/remesh_project/README.md

 # Set Up

-This App uses Ruby 3.0.0 and Rails 6.1.0.
+This App uses Ruby 2.7.2 and Rails 6.1.0.
 The App also uses a postgreSQL database.

+### Note on Ruby Version
+I started the app in Ruby 3.0.0 but I ended up changing to 2.7.2 because I realized 3.0.0 hasn't yet been added to the normal ruby package manager either rvm or rbenv.

 1. Clone down the repo